Sudbury, Suffolk: Victorian times to 1960s

+From 1836-1889 Sudbury had its own police force.
+Sudbury was one of the six Suffolk boroughs required by the Municipal Corporations Act 1835 to form a police force, as the old parish constable system was considered ineffective to deal with rising crime and growing public disorder.
+The Council’s new Watch Committee was put in charge of the force.

 A new workhouse was built in 1836 off Walnut Tree Lane, close to St Gregory's church.
 From 1946, with the foundation of the National Health Service, it became the local cottage hospital.

 Sudbury's Catholic Church, Our Lady Immaculate and St. John the Evangelist, was designed by Leonard Stokes and erected in 1893.
 The shrine of Our Lady of Sudbury sits within its nave.

 During the Second World War an American squadron of B-24 Liberator bombers of the 834th Squadron (H), 486th Bomb Group (H), 8th Air Force was based at RAF Sudbury.
 This squadron performed many important bombing and photographic missions during the war, but is perhaps best known as the "Zodiac Squadron", as its bombers were decorated with colourful images of the twelve signs of the zodiac painted by a professional artist named Phil Brinkman, who was taken into the squadron by its commander, Capt.
 Howell, specifically for the purpose of painting the bombers.

 Now most of the airfield buildings have been demolished, including the control tower.
 Sections of perimeter track, aircraft hard stand areas, and two narrow crossing lengths of former runways provide footpaths between Chilton, Newmans Green and Great Waldingfield.
 A number of pillboxes were constructed along the river and by Ballingdon Bridge, many of which are extant.

-The Sudbury Society was formed in 1973 after a successful campaign to save the town's corn exchange from developers.
-However, in protecting its ancient centre the town has not shut itself off from modern development.
-As the town has expanded (to a population in 2005 of 12,080) modern retail and industrial developments have been added on sites close to the centre and on the eastern edge at Chilton.
-The 18th and 19th century houses near the town centre have been added to by modern developments.
+The Corn Exchange became the local public library after a successful campaign in the mid-1960s by the Corn Exchange Preservation Association to save it.